wesslen/BigDataPatent/README.md

 # 2. Exploratory Analysis of Abstracts

-## Four Examples of Abstracts
+## Four Examples of Abstracts; Removal of Missing Abstracts
-A normal, non-normal, missing and duplicated abstract
+A normal, non-normal, missing and duplicated abstract.
+Also removes missing Abstracts.

 ```python